 EDEE 695 Field Experience III in Elementary Education (3) This course provides elementary education candidates multiple opportunities to observe and teach lessons in public elementary classrooms and to connect observational data with theory and practice related to managing students, learning and classroom communities during the elementary years.
 Additionally, it provides candidates the opportunity for service learning in the schools.
+Prerequisites: EDEE 610 and 614.
 Co-requisite: EDEE 690.
-EDEE 698 Clinical Practice in Early Childhood Education (9) A course in which students are placed in a local elementary school in a pre-kindergarten, kindergarten, first, second, or third grade to observe, teach, and participate during the entire school day for a minimum of 60 days (12 weeks).
-Weekly on-campus seminars are also required.
-Students must apply for admission to student teaching one year prior to enrollment.
-Prerequisites: Admission to the teacher education program and completion of all education courses.

 EDEE 699 Clinical Practice in Elementary Education (9) A course in which students are placed in a local elementary school to observe, teach and participate during the entire school day for a minimum of 60 days (12 weeks).
 Weekly on campus seminars are also required.
 Students must apply for admission to student teaching one year prior to enrollment.
 Prerequisites: admission to the teacher education program and completion of all education courses.
 EDEE 700 Thesis (3) A research project completed under the guidance of a graduate faculty member and submitted and defended before a graduate committee.
 EDEE 701 Thesis (3) Continuation of EDEE 700.

-EDEE 702 Research and Development Project (3-6)

-An in-depth study of an individually chosen topic that is planned and completed under the guidance of the student's advisor and submitted for review by the graduate faculty.

-EDEE 706 Special Topics in Education (1-3)

-Study of a particular subject or theme in educational methods of teaching or content.
+EDEE 702 Research and Development Project (3-6) An in-depth study of an individually chosen topic that is planned and completed under the guidance of the student's advisor and submitted for review by the graduate faculty.
+EDEE 706 Special Topics in Education (1-3) Study of a particular subject or theme in educational methods of teaching or content.
 Specific topics are listed with the course title when offered, e.g., Special Topics in Education: Marine Science for Elementary Teachers.

-Master of Arts in English

-Susan Farrell Program Director 843.953.5785 farrells@cofc.edu

-http://english.cofc.edu

-Program Description

-The Graduate School of the College of Charleston and The Citadel offer a joint Master of Arts in English.
+Master of Arts in English Tim Carens Program Director 843.953.5658 carenst@cofc.edu http://english.cofc.edu Program Description The Graduate School of the College of Charleston and The Citadel offer a joint Master of Arts in English.
 The thirty-six (36) hour program, with a thesis option, provides advanced coursework in British literature, American literature, English language, and composition and rhetoric.
 The program is designed to attract qualified holders of the baccalaureate degree, whether recent college graduates, English teachers, or others interested in pursuing graduate studies in English.
 A joint program committee, comprised of faculty members from each institution, oversees admissions, course scheduling, comprehensive examinations, degree certification, and other matters related to the management of the program.
 Diplomas and other official documents will indicate that the program is a joint endeavor and will include the names of both institutions.

-Minimum Admission Requirements
+Minimum Admission Requirements Degree-seeking students:

-Degree-seeking students: